arhohuttunen/arhohuttunen.com/content/post/avoiding-unnecessary-null-checks/index.md

 categories:
   - Programming
 tags:
-  - refactoring
+  - Refactoring
-  - clean code
+  - Clean code
-  - anti-pattern
+  - Anti pattern
 ---

 The most common reason for writing null checks is that you run into a null pointer exception.
 The second most common reason is that you happened to think about it at some certain case.